LokmaneDaoudi/Knowledge-Bank/Knowledge/On Merit and Progress.md

 Promethism offers a new social contract, one that binds society together under the banner of progress, with clear rituals and values celebrating innovation, resilience, and ethical ambition, making every citizen responsible for pursuing and sustaining [[evolution]].

 #### Lesson Learned: Last Part

-> _The Black Fall was not merely the collapse of nations or systems; it was the shattering of humanity’s trust in itself, a reckoning born of hubris and neglect._
+>Past [[ideologies]] have failed: some granted power by birth regardless of [[merit]], others enabled destruction or enforced false equality that erases true excellence, generating profound injustice.

-> _The tale of Prometheus was never a cautionary tale to fear the fire.
-It was a testament to the audacity of those who refuse to live without it.
-We inherit his defiance.
-We are called to be the ignitors of light in a world too long shrouded by shadows._
+> Now is the time to place [[progress]] as the sole guide.
+Technology must serve as th[[e definitive measure of merit]], empowering a more *capable humanity* to govern and work toward [[the common good for human race]].

-> Only through this resolute transformation can humanity avert the recurrence of collapse and fulfill its potential as architects of a new evolutionary epoch.
-Prometheism is not merely a choice it is the necessity of survival and progress.
+>  Adoption of this ideology is not optional but existential; it is the sine qua non of a viable future